CoderKinley/Demo1/README.md

 - Each `menu` can contain multiple `items` associated via the `menu_id` field.
 - Both tables store nested items as JSON strings, preserving the original structure from the source.
+- `ParentJsonPath` consist the path of the parent for the submenu items

 ---